ntsd/tools/src/docs/queuing-theory-models.md

 The notation is written in the form A/S/c/K/N/D, where:

 - A denotes the time distribution between arrivals to the queue.
 Common symbols include:
-  `M`: Markov or memoryless, exponential distribution (the most common) `D`: Degenerate distribution, A deterministic or fixed time `G`: General distribution
+  - `M`: Markov or memoryless, i.e., exponential distribution or exponential time
+  - `D`: Degenerate distribution, i.e., A deterministic or constant time
+  - `G`: General distribution i.e., arbitrary distribution

 - S denotes the time distribution of the service rate.
 It uses the same symbols as A (M, D, G).